-Infiniti says it drew inspiration for its 2018 QX80 interior from luxury jets; we'll take their word on that, but can confirm that the new QX80 offers a comfortable interior, with expensive-looking quilting and piping.
+Infiniti says it drew inspiration for its 2019 QX80 interior from luxury jets.
+We'll take their word on that, but can confirm that the new QX80 offers a comfortable interior, with expensive-looking quilting and piping.
 The seats are also protected from stains.
-Rear-seat passengers can be entertained by a new infotainment system, and there's an updated infotainment system with a larger screen, but no Apple CarPlay or Android Auto.
+Rear-seat passengers can be entertained by an infotainment system, and there's an updated infotainment system with a larger screen, but no Apple CarPlay or Android Auto.
 Additionally, despite the comfort -- and it is exceptionally comfortable -- the big Infiniti's 2nd-row seats don't slide forward, limiting 3rd-row legroom.
 The black-and-white information display between the analog gauges also looks old-school in the wrong way.

-The odd nose, droopy headlights and ill-conceived fender vents are gone, replaced by all-new sheet metal in front that not only gathers this full-size luxury SUV into the rest of the Infiniti design fold, but makes it a genuinely handsome vehicle.
+A clean makeover last year banished the QX80’s odd nose, droopy headlights and ill-conceived fender vents.
+In their place is fresh sheet metal in front that not only gathers this full-size luxury SUV into the rest of the Infiniti design fold, but makes it a genuinely handsome vehicle.
 It doesn't disguise the big Infiniti's size though, and at nearly 209 inches long and nearly 80 inches tall, this is a BIG SUV.
 Still, we like it.
 The proportions are spot-on, we like the kick-up of the rear-side windows even if it does limit rear visibility, and the new tailgate and fender vents all give the Infiniti QX80 the kind of style that stands out for all the right reasons.

-The only differentiator between 2018 Infiniti QX80 models is the number of wheels driven: rear-only, or all four.
-Standard equipment is shared between the two, and includes things like leather seating, navigation system, power liftgate, tri-zone climate control, moonroof, heated front seats and steering wheel, power tilt/telescoping steering wheel, and Around View monitor with Moving Object Detection.
+Standard equipment on the Luxe trims includes leather seating, navigation system, power liftgate, tri-zone climate control, moonroof, heated front seats and steering wheel, power tilt/telescoping steering wheel, forward emergency braking and Around View monitor with Moving Object Detection.
 You also get luxury touches like power-folding mirrors, a leather-wrapped instrument panel, and 2nd-row captain's chairs.
 There's one year of complimentary subscription to the Infiniti Connection telematics system, which includes concierge service and vehicle information sent to your phone, a 13-speaker Bose AM/FM/CD/DVD Premium Audio System with USB connection and Bluetooth streaming, and front and rear sonar parking sensors.

 DISTANCE CONTROL ASSIST